ruyynn/VulnDraft/README.md

 > *"Finding a bug is hard enough.
 Writing a professional report shouldn't be."*

-**VulnDraft** was born from a real problem: in bug bounty, finding the vulnerability is one challenge — but **writing a clear, structured report is another skill entirely**.
+**VulnDraft** was created to solve a common problem in bug bounty and penetration testing workflows.
+Discovering vulnerabilities is only part of the process — **writing a clear, structured report is equally important.**

-I built this tool because:
+Many security researchers spend unnecessary time formatting reports instead of focusing on actual security research.

+### The Problem

-- 🔥 **Time-consuming** - Formatting reports takes valuable time
+- 🔥 **Time-consuming** — Formatting reports manually wastes valuable time
-- 📋 **Inconsistent** - Every platform has different requirements
+- 📋 **Inconsistent** — Every platform has different reporting formats
-- 😤 **Frustrating** - Writing the same structure over and over again
+- 😤 **Repetitive** — Researchers often rewrite the same structure repeatedly

+### The Solution

+**VulnDraft** simplifies the reporting process by generating structured vulnerability reports automatically.

+With VulnDraft you can:

-- 🚀 **Solution** - One tool, all platforms, professional reports instantly
+- ⚡ Generate professional bug bounty reports in seconds
+- 🧩 Use templates for platforms like HackerOne, Bugcrowd, and Intigriti
+- 📊 Include CVSS scoring and structured vulnerability details
+- 📄 Export clean Markdown reports ready for submission

 ---

 ## 🚀 Quick Start